American Classic Pedigrees

 As an individual

-A small, short-coupled, well-balanced chestnut horse standing 15.3 hands, Speightstown is muscular, correct and compact with a straight, strong hind leg.
+A small, short-coupled, well-balanced chestnut horse standing 15.3 hands (but higher at the hips than at the withers), Speightstown was muscular, correct and compact with a straight, strong hind leg.
 He was plagued by injuries over much of his racing career.

 As a stallion

-Speightstown was runner-up on the American general sire list in 2013 and among the top 10 on the American general sire list in 2010-2015.
-He has proven a versatile stallion, getting top winners on both dirt and turf and at distances ranging from sprints to 10 furlongs.
+Speightstown has proven a versatile stallion, getting top winners on both dirt and turf and at distances ranging from sprints to 10 furlongs.
 Generally speaking, his foals have needed time to mature to show their best as runners.
+As of December 8, 2023, he has sired 138 stakes winners.

 Sire rankings